Here's a handy checklist of what your pet rat needs to stay healthy and happy and behave as they would in the wild.

 - To rest/sleep without being disturbed - rats are nocturnal, so are most active at night and during dawn and dusk.
 Keep feeding times, cage cleaning and interactions to dawn and dusk wherever possible, and match your activity with that of your rats - don't house them in areas that have lots of activity during the day.

-- Opportunities to climb in their home cage.
-Giving them ropes helps develop their sense of balance.
-Rats will chew ropes as well as climb them; therefore ropes should be made of natural fibres (e.g. cotton).
+- Opportunities to climb - give them ropes in their cage to help develop their sense of balance.
+Rats will chew ropes as well as climb them, so they should be made of natural fibres (such as cotton).

-- Opportunities to climb/run/hop/forage/explore/play.
-Rats are active and like playing, especially when young.
+- Opportunities to run, forage, explore and play - rats are active and like playing, especially when they're young.

-- Choice - never force them to do anything.
-They should be given the choice to investigate new environments at their own pace ¿ they¿re naturally cautious.
-If they urinate/defecate when exposed to new environments, they¿re frightened/distressed and should be returned to their familiar home-cage.
-Individual rats behave differently in similar situations as they¿ve different personalities/may have been reared differently.
+Rats need choice, so never force them to do anything.
+Give them the choice to check out new surroundings at their own pace, as they're naturally cautious.
+If they urinate or defecate when they're in a new place, it means they're frightened or distressed - if this happens, return them to their familiar home-cage.
+Different rats behave differently in similar situations, as they each have different personalities and may have been reared differently.

-- Their whiskers!
-Never trim them.
-Rats use their very delicate and highly sensitive whiskers to maintain balance/guide them around objects.
-Rats and their whiskers (pdf 227kb).
+Finally, never trim your rat's whiskers!
+Rats use their very delicate and highly sensitive whiskers to maintain their balance and guide them around objects.